ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 ### Countering groupthink

 It can be easy for groups to fall into the trap of prioritising conformity over critical thinking.
 Kahneman explains that as a group approaches a decision the phenomenon of groupthink begins to impact their behaviour.
 The group's confidence tends to increase and any doubts or alternative opinions tend to be gradually suppressed.
-Opposers of a decision might tend to be perceived as obstructive to progress, lacking in commitment to the group or simply not understanding the groups goals.
+Opposers of a decision might tend to be perceived as obstructive to progress, lacking in commitment to the group or simply not understanding the group's goals.
 Pre-mortems attempt to prevent uncritical optimism from becoming the default of a group by exploring different perspectives and using these to inform better quality decisions.

 ## Experimenting with Collaborative Formats